-We fully support our users complying with regulation (EU) 2016/679, also known as the General Data Protection Regulation (GDPR), entering effect on May 25, 2018 and repealing Directive 95/46/EC.
+We fully support our users complying with regulation (EU) 2016/679, also known as the General Data Protection Regulation (GDPR), that entered into effect on May 25, 2018 and repealed Directive 95/46/EC.
 We’ve been busy taking steps to make the transition as smooth as possible for zkipster users who are impacted by this transformative new law.

 Please note that this page is provided as a resource to understand the scope of the GDPR in relation to using zkipster.
 It does not constitute legal advice, representations, or warranties of zkipster.
 We encourage you to seek professional legal advice if you have questions about how the GDPR may affect your organization and procedures.

 How zkipster operates as a data processor

 Under the GDPR, there are in particular two types of entities that might process personal data: